 New developments, as well as changes to existing built sites, typically require approval of a development plan prior to construction.
 Development plans are reviewed by representatives from various Town departments for compliance with the Town's Land Development Ordinance and other development-related regulations and guidelines.
 These development plans may be either a site plan or subdivision plan and depending upon the type of proposed development and/or its location, may be approved by Council or staff.

 The approved development plans are for information only and should not be relied upon completely since changes are sometimes made before final construction is completed.
 Please call the Planning Department at (919) 469-4082 if you have any questions regarding development plans.

 What Can I Put In An Easement or Right-of-Way?

 The Town of Cary requires setbacks for uses and structures that are proposed to be located within right-of-ways or easements.
 Typically, no encroachments (including landscaping) are allowed within an easement unless unique circumstances exist and approval is secured from the easement holder.
-If you have any questions about an easement or road right–of-way, please contact the Town of Cary Engineering Department at (919) 469-4030.
+If you have any questions about an easement or road right–of-way, please contact the Town of Cary Transportation and Facilities Department at (919) 469-4030.